 Groups are charged (at the appropriate rate schedule) for equipment that is requested and delivered, whether or not the equipment is actually used.
 Please be sure you need the equipment before ordering it to avoid unwanted charges.

 All clients hosting a meeting or event in HTSC are responsible for making arrangements for catering services, and providing linens, if needed.
 The department and/or organization is responsible for following University policy which requires that the outside food service provider has appropriate health certificate and certificate of insurance filed with the Office of Risk Management.

-ADVERTISING AND DECORATIONS IN HUGHES-TRIGG
+DECORATIONS IN HUGHES-TRIGG

 Decorations for Events